-The proposed salmon farm at North Blowhole Point Site (34) is fully feasible from a mooring and structural safety standpoint.
-It will use existing internationally proven plastic circle technology, and will benefit from King Salmon's ongoing development and refinement work to ensure a safe secure structure with known factors of safety.
+The proposed salmon farm at Horseshoe Bay is fully feasible from a mooring and structural safety standpoint.
+It will use existing proven technology, based on experience with both the existing Waitata Reach farms, Waitata and Richmond and the Te Pangu Bay and Clay Point farms, and will benefit from King Salmon's ongoing development and refinement work to ensure a safe secure structure with known factors of safety.
 Screw anchors will be used to moor the farm structure and a level of redundancy provided.
 Test pullout loading of a representative anchor will be carried out to confirm the anchor pullout capacity.